 Who are we?

-Rochdale Folk Festival is produced by the English Folk Expo (EFEx) team.
+Rochdale Folk Festival was produced by the English Folk Expo (EFEx) team.
 EFEx supports the English folk, roots and acoustic music sector through a variety of projects and initiatives.
 To learn more about EFEx and our work please visit englishfolkexpo.com.

 We had such a great time at Rochdale Folk Festival in 2021.
 We saw loads of free live music and discovered some new fantastic bands.
 We can’t wait for next year!